-17.1 Adopted Local Plan Policy CS1 requires proposals for new development to take into account the need to promote public safety and deter crime and disorder through careful layout, design and the use of Secured by Design principles and standards.
+17.1.
+Adopted Local Plan Policy CS1 requires proposals for new development to take into account the need to promote public safety and deter crime and disorder through careful layout, design and the use of Secured by Design principles and standards.
 These can include measures to improve public safety or crime reduction such as provision of fire hydrants or CCTV.
 They will be negotiated on a site by site basis.

-Type of development All development Contribution Sought Development will be required to promote public safety and deter crime and disorder through its layout and design.
-Relevant Adopted Local Plan policies Includes policy CS1
+Type of All development developm ent Contributi on Development will be required to promote public safety and deter Sought crime and disorder through its layout and design.